DataResponsibly/RAI_Site.github.io/_pages/nairr.md

 nav: false
 ---

-### Community-Informed Policies and Best-Practices for the National Artificial Intelligence Research Resource (NAIRR) Pilot
+### Community-Informed Policies and Best-Practices for the National Artificial Intelligence Research Resource (NAIRR)

 {% include figure.html people-profile=false path="/assets/img/banner/M5-banner.png" class="img-fluid" width="850px" robot=false %}
 <br>

 #### Workshop Goals and Broad Overview

-On July 29-31, 2024, an in-person workshop of leading experts in responsible AI technology and policy will be convened at New York University.
-The goals of this workshop are to to obtain community feedback regarding policies and best practices, and inform the development of priorities and policies for the National AI Research Resource (NAIRR) Pilot.
-By convening a diverse group of stakeholders to offer their perspectives, the workshop will provide suggestions for improving the trustworthiness of the resources that are components of the Pilot, and for supporting the equitable use of these resources by a diverse group of researchers and students.
+On July 29-31, 2024, an in-person workshop will be convened at New York University, bringing together leading experts in the cyberinfrastructure and AI policy / governance / responsible AI communities.
+The goals of this workshop are to to obtain community feedback regarding policies and best practices, and inform the development of priorities and policies for the National AI Research Resource (NAIRR).
+By convening a diverse group of stakeholders to offer their perspectives, the workshop will provide suggestions for improving the trustworthiness of the resources that are components of the NAIRR, and for supporting the equitable use of these resources by a diverse group of researchers and students.

 This workshop is convened by <a href="https://airesponsibly.net/people/julia/">Prof. Julia